Nimaoth/Nev/docs/getting_started.md

 # Getting Started

-To open this document at any time run the command `help`
+To open this document at any time run the command `help` or `explore-help`.

 ## Installation
 [Build the editor yourself](building_from_source.md) or [download the latest release](https://github.com/Nimaoth/Absytree/releases)